AceBurgundy/CleanJS/README.md

 This is Lite SPA JS, a lightweight JavaScript library designed to make building single-page applications (SPAs) easier and more enjoyable.
 It focuses on a unified approach, combining HTML and JavaScript within a single `Component` class.

+### For Who
+- This is for programmers who want to make a small website using React's Component Based Development while still being able to use common html, css and js knowledge.

 **VS Code Tip:**

 For a more enjoyable development experience in VS Code, install the "Inline HTML" extension.
 This allows you to write your component templates directly within your JavaScript files, providing a seamless workflow.